holidaycheck/easy-akka-http/easy-akka-marshalling/README.md

 `FMarshaller`s for `cats.effect.IO`, `cats.Id` and `Future` are included.

+For the IO `FMarshaller` a `ContextShift[IO]` has to be provided, to prevent blocking the main thread.

 ## Using refined types in akka to extract request parameters - RefinedUnmarshaller

 This helps integrate [refined types](https://github.com/fthomas/refined) to akka parameter extraction in routes.